booz-allen-hamilton/bitcamp2016/README.md

 Booz Allen continues to be a key player in the IOT industry.
 For Bitcamp 2016, we're following that theme by presenting a unique IOT challenge to hackers.

-In [one of several publications](http://www.boozallen.com/content/dam/boozallen/documents/2014/12/Internet_of_Things.pdf) on the topic, Booz Allen describes IOT as having 3 core characteristcs:
+In [one of several publications](http://www.boozallen.com/content/dam/boozallen/documents/2014/12/Internet_of_Things.pdf) on the topic, Booz Allen describes IOT as having 3 core characteristics:

 * CONNECTS the physical world around itself to other things, the Internet, a network, etc.
 * COMPUTES by processing the inputs it collects or receives, and making those inputs meaningful to other systems.